Set up and verify SFTP with password authentication on clients and servers

-I was able to confirm that i was able to get the file.
+I was able to confirm that the file was able to be obtained.

-You can verify that you can send and receive files on the client and server using SFTP.
-Because the contents of the communication are also encrypted, it is less likely to be intercepted by a third party.
+You can now verify that you can send and receive files on the client and server using SFTP.
+Since the contents of the communication are also encrypted, there is a low possibility that it will be intercepted by a third party.

-However, we are doing password authentication as an authentication method this time, Security is a little weaker.
-Next time, I'd like to talk about public key authentication.
+However, we are doing password authentication as an authentication method this time, Because it becomes a little weak in terms of security Next time, I would like to talk about public key authentication.